joellord/strapi/README.md

 ## Summary
 When you are ready to put your Strapi application in production, the first step will be to containerize your whole setup.
 Once you have that done, you can deploy those containers in Kubernetes.
 You also saw in this post how easy it can be to deploy to OpenShift.

-If you want to try this out in a live OpenShift cluster, check out the [Developer Sandbox](https://developers.redhat.com/developer-sandbox) which will give you an OpenShift cluster for a 14 days period so you can experiment with your own applications.